iZemil/job/interview/getting-started.md

 3. **Professional networks:** Networking can be a powerful tool in finding a job.
 You can reach out to people in your professional network, such as former colleagues, classmates, and industry professionals, to let them know you are looking for a job and ask if they know of any openings.
 4. **Recruitment agencies:** Recruitment agencies work with companies to help fill open positions.
 You can contact a recruitment agency and submit your CV to be considered for job openings.
 5. **Directly contact companies:** If you are interested in working for a specific company, you can reach out to them directly to inquire about open positions or to express your interest in working with them.
+6. **Job Agencies:** In most cases job agencies have own databases of companies and open job positions.
+The other advantages are:
+    - assistance with job search and application process
+    - matching of job seekers with suitable employers
+    - time and cost savings
+    - temporary and contract work

 As the first step, start with **LinkedIn** (check guides about how to fill LinkedIn profile, set a desirable region - the first point a recruiter will look for you).
 Also, you can make auto following of recruiters.
 You will most likely be contacted within two weeks.
-Then find a couple of other channels besides LinkedIn.
+Then find a couple of other channels besides LinkedIn. _If you have decided on the country in which you want to get a job, it makes sense to pick up a few local job boards._

 :::tip
 Your job profile it's the first look at you, so make it as engaging as possible.
 Think about it as a Promo Page.